jedevc/afnom-missing-semester/_2023/lec3_editors.md

 - [vim-easymotion](https://github.com/easymotion/vim-easymotion): magic motions

 We're trying to avoid giving an overwhelmingly long list of plugins here.
-You can check out the instructors' dotfiles ([Anish](https://github.com/anishathalye/dotfiles), [Jon](https://github.com/jonhoo/configs), [Jose](https://github.com/JJGO/dotfiles)) to see what other plugins we use.
+You can check out the (MIT) instructors' dotfiles ([Anish](https://github.com/anishathalye/dotfiles), [Jon](https://github.com/jonhoo/configs), [Jose](https://github.com/JJGO/dotfiles)) to see what other plugins we use.